MOUZU/BigWigs/Raids/MC/README.md

 - <b>(100%)</b> Lucifron's Curse, changed the regular timer from 20 to 15s
 - <b>(100%)</b> Impending Doom
 - <b>(100%)</b> Dominate Mind, I don't think it's necessary to implement a timer for the next mc and the normal one works fine
+- <b>(QA)</b> Addcounter, new Counting algorithm (only compatible with users of LYQs BigWigs).
+Users with older versions may receive the sync but can not send.
 - <b>(RREMOVED)</b> Shadow Shock, wasn't accurate - is maybe not possible to do - and isn't worth it

 # Magmadar